stackery/php-lambda-layer/README.md

 Build the layer by:

 1. Installing a Docker environment
-1. Running `make`
+2. Running `make`

-This will launch a Docker container that will build php71.zip.
+This will launch a Docker container that will build php71.zip, based on PHP 7.1 (default).

+You can run `make php72.zip` and `make php73.zip` to create a layer that is based on PHP 7.2/7.3.

+### Debugging

+Run:

+	$ docker run --rm -it -v `pwd`:/opt/layer lambci/lambda:build-nodejs8.10 /bin/bash

+If you are on Windows, run this instead:

+	> docker run --rm -it -v %cd%:/opt/layer lambci/lambda:build-nodejs8.10 /bin/bash

+and execute manually the commands in the build.sh file.

 ### Disclaimer